dogecoinfoundation/dogecoin.com/content/dogepedia/how-tos/operating-a-node/index.md

 - A multi-core CPU is recommended if you plan to work/use the computer while the node is running.
 - If you want to provide a valuable service to the network, it is important that the node can stay online for a long period of time - ideally, the node should be running continuously, 24/24.

-Many node operators use online VPS services for hosting their Dogecoin nodes.
+Many node operators use VPS services for hosting their Dogecoin nodes.
 Given enough HD space, a modern multi-core CPU, and enough outbound data transfer it is possible to host a website on the same server where a node is running.

 <hr />